tianlutech/mediterranea-marine-nextjs/README.md

  - sidebar

 ### Env variables

- - NOTION_SECRET
- - NOTION_DATABASE_ID
- - NEXT_PUBLIC_GOOGLE_API_KEY
+All the values are also accessible from the [credentials page](https://www.notion.so/tianlu/Mediterranea-Marina-Credentials-218f712be104457e8e865f3037471d86?pvs=4) page.

+ - NOTION_SECRET: Notion Integration to save data in the notion database.
+The key is in Marina Mediterranea Notion
+ - NOTION_DATABASE_ID: Booking Database ID.
+Can get through Notion Marina Mediterranea Notion, via the [URL](https://www.notion.so/0aac587c9c8a4ad9b52c7a138efb3111?v=478876de6de64c12b88331d2efc05d44&pvs=4) you can get the Id.
+ - NEXT_PUBLIC_GOOGLE_API_KEY: We use it to complete and validate the user address.

 ### Application state

-What information we have in the applications state or context (Which is share with all the application)
+What information do we have in the application state or context (Which is shared with all the applications)

-For example: User login information [Local Storage]
+For example User login information [Local Storage]